stm32-rs/stm32h7xx-hal/examples/README.md

    cargo build
    ```

-8. Flashing the board might work differently for different boards and there is usually
+8. Flashing the MCU typically works differently for different boards.
+You can
-   more than one way.
-You can usually find instructions in the board specific crates or BSPs.
+   usually find instructions in the board specific crates or BSPs.

 ## Logging